alxtreme1/OneHAPIC/README.md

 # [Piano-One-Hand-Chords](https://gabriel18dx.github.io/OneHAPIC)
-Learn piano notes for each hand with a piano keyboard.
+In OneHAPIC (One Hand Piano Chords) Learn piano notes for each hand with a piano keyboard.
 You can also create notes for your favorite music, save and load in this app.
 This app is responsive, it can be used in smarthphones and PCs.

 ![image](https://user-images.githubusercontent.com/29804266/172404288-96251c84-ca4d-4d85-a21a-c334eea56fc1.png)